SAT / ACT Prep Online Guides and Tips

 What Are the CTY ACT Score Requirements?

 Despite what you might expect, CTY does not care about your English or Science ACT scores, or about your Writing subscore.
-All that matter for ACT score requirements are your Math and Reading scores.
+All that matters for ACT score requirements are your Math and Reading scores.
 I do not know why that is—best guess is that CTY wants to make sure ACT requirements are equivalent to the SAT requirements, which also only involve Math and Evidence-Based Reading and Writing scores.

 Currently, CTY has two levels of eligibility for its various programs: CTY-Level and Advanced CTY Level.
 Below, I've created four tables to show the score requirements for CTY programs (Academic Explorations, Intensive Studies, and CTYOnline), depending on what time of year you took the ACT.
 Additionally, I've created two other tables that contain information about qualifying for CTY's year-end Award Ceremonies.